Here’s how to handle when your lender folds, including steps to take.

 - File any paperwork.
 It’s possible for important documents to get lost in the shuffle, especially if they aren’t digital.
 Keep a record of old statements, promissory notes and any important documents to access should something go awry.

-In need of a loan?
+Need of a loan?
 Check out our loan guides to find a reputable lender

 Get cash quickly, even if you have bad credit or a low income.